A Full Home Remodel: The Beginning

 The master has a multi-level tray ceiling detail and crown molding.
 Plans for this space, along with the master bath include creating a sanctuary for relaxation.
 The plan to lighten and brighten the home will flow throughout using a neutral backdrop, and use of bold materials such as quartzite counters, elements of stained wood on walls and built-ins, all new doors with a lacquer finish in a Sherwin Williams Urbane Bronze, and a faux finish on the upper tray ceiling with a metallic finish to add texture and depth.

 The view into kitchen from family room above, and view from garage entry into family room below.
 This particular room was met with challenges and big decisions.
 Though it does provide a walk in pantry, ample cabinet space and a large peninsula island with seating, there were other areas that presented some not so desirable designs.
 Angled walls, a tiny island, and the flow of traffic through the kitchen were awkward.
-We did kick the idea around to repaint the cabinets, do a new counter top and backsplash, and swap out the lighting.
+We did kick the idea around to do a small kitchen upgrade and repaint the cabinets, do a new counter top and backsplash, and swap out the lighting.

 However, as the discussion grew, so did the plans for the kitchen.
 So…it was decided to blow this room up, knock down walls, move plumbing and electric, and pour new concrete.
 Now the plan is for all new custom cabinets and a 10′ island.
 The new design will be up to date, far more functional, and of course it will include a new luxury appliance package.
 I cannot wait to see how this space turns out!
 Actually, I’m really excited about the whole house….it’s going to be amazing.